ybot1122/playground/app-route-tutorial/README.md

 Looks like this website is not ready for production...

+# Dynamic Routes

+Go back to our About page.
+As you can see it is a blog style page, with articles and article IDs.

 # Contact Page

 Look at the code for the contact page.
 Notice there is a child component `ContactForm` being imported.
 Look at that component, and notice the `use client` directive at the top of the file.
 This is an important concept we must understand when using App Router (and therefore using React Server Components).